Paperspace/paperspace-node/README.md

 ## Sample Apps

-See the directory 'samples' for a few simple samples of using the node API, and the CLI in a bash script.
+See the directory [samples](samples/) for a few simple samples of using the node API, and the CLI in a bash script.
 Note: the [jq](https://stedolan.github.io/jq/) tool is used in the bash sample for parsing JSON data.

 ## Contributing